microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Select-EntraGroupIdsContactIsMemberOf.md

 ## Description

-the Select-EntraGroupIdsContactIsMemberOf cmdlet gets groups in Microsoft Entra ID in which a contact is a member.
+The Select-EntraGroupIdsContactIsMemberOf cmdlet gets groups in Microsoft Entra ID in which a contact is a member.

 ## Examples